<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 Documentation and Neglect

-In discovery, the attorney looks for neglect (not replacing funds that are overpriced, underperforming, or have manager turnover) and lack of documentation (written recommendations from the advisor and/or committee minutes), to prove shortcomings in the basis for how decisions are made.
+In discovery, the attorney will search for signs of neglect (not replacing funds that are overpriced, underperforming, or have manager turnover) and lack of documentation (written recommendations from the advisor and/or committee minutes), to prove shortcomings in the basis for how decisions are made.

 1. Solve for Documentation

-Pick a random quarter from the past six years and ask your advisor for documentation such as:
+Pick a random quarter from the past six years and locate or ask your advisor for documentation such as:

-5. Due diligence questionnaires for each of your vendors to prove ongoing due diligence
+• Due diligence documentation for each of your vendors to prove ongoing due diligence

 2. Solve for Excessive Fees